 The 2016 contest is very unique in that many countries that are usually defeated in the semi-final qualified to the final (Croatia, Bulgaria and Czech Republic).
 Special mention goes to Czech Republic, which qualified for the first time ever.

 None of the countries got 0 points in either the semi-finals or finals.
 The quality of songs overall was the best it has been in a long while.

-Bulgaria also got its best result ever in the final, with a fourth place.
+Bulgaria also got a highly respectable result in the final, with a fourth place.
 Given that the same artist competed in 2011 without qualifying for the final, this could count as sweet revenge for her.

 After the jury voting, Polish performer Michał Szpak was 25th out of 26 with only 7 points.
 2 minutes later, Poland jumped to 8th place as "Color of Your Life" was third in the televoting, with 229 points.